vedtam/aperio-test-app/README.md

 - `<blog-entry>`

 ### Blog App
-The main element will be embedded directly into `index.html`.
+The main element: `<blog-app>`, will be embedded directly into the landing page: `index.html`.
 Pseudo code:

 ```
 <!-- index.html -->